Property owned by the Central People's Government in Hong Kong

-The Chinese Central People's Government (CPG) owns and operates numerous properties in Hong Kong.
-The CPG has three organs in Hong Kong- the Hong Kong Liaison Office, the Hong Kong Garrison of the PLA, and the Ministry of Foreign Affairs in Hong Kong.
-The Office for Safeguarding National Security was later added in July 2020 as another state agency.
+The Central People's Government of China owns and operates numerous properties in Hong Kong.
+The central government operates four offices in Hong Kong, which are the Liaison Office, the Hong Kong Garrison, the Office of the Foreign Affairs Commissioner, and the Office for Safeguarding National Security.

 Ministry of Commerce

 Though the Ministry of Commerce of the People's Republic of China is not one of the 3 organs of the CPG in Hong Kong, it purchased 8 properties in the 2015 financial year, with 3 in the Southern District and 5 in the Eastern District.
 The total unlevied stamp duty amounted to $3.6M HKD.

 Ministry of Foreign Affairs

-The Ministry of Foreign Affairs' office is located at 42 Kennedy Road.
+The Office of the Commissioner of the Ministry of Foreign Affairs is located at 42 Kennedy Road.
 It also operates the Visa Division of the Consular Department of the Commissioner's Office at 3/F, China Resources Building, 26 Harbor Road for those who hold diplomatic passports or are entering the People's Republic of China for diplomatic purposes.

 Next to the 42 Kennedy Road office and connected via foot bridge is the 25 floor residential tower of the Ministry of Foreign Affairs, located at 6 Borrett Road, which includes a tennis court.
-At 6A Borrett Road, in a separate and newly-constructed building, is the official residence of the Commissioner.
+At 6A Borrett Road, in a separate and newly constructed building, is the official residence of the Commissioner.